-"We want to say to a young girl, we will support and encourage you with mentorship.
-We will teach and guide you to acquire technical skills.
-We will build the village around you and stand behind you by tutoring, as you explore your potential and find your best self.”
-So that the future generation is empowered with skills and confidence, they need to successfully navigate and actively participate in this increasingly digitally-driven market.
+"We want to say to a young girl, ‘We will support and encourage you with mentorship.
+We will teach and guide you in acquiring technical skills.
+We will build a village around you and stand behind you through tutoring as you explore your potential and create your best self,’ so that the future generation is empowered with the skills and confidence they need to successfully navigate and actively participate in our increasingly digitally-driven world.”

-At the core of uCodeGirl is access to skills and opportunity, to reach out and touch a young girl.
-"We not only teach technical skills, but also create communities of like-minded peers, globally.
-We say come as you are, we will provide you with visible and accessible female mentors so YOU can create solutions to real-world problems and engineer YOUR world."
-Her call to action?
+At the core of uCodeGirl is access to skills and opportunities.
+At uCodeGirl, we not only teach technical skills, but we also build a community of like-minded peers.
+We invite young girls to come as they are and provide them with visible and accessible female mentors, enabling them to create solutions to real-world problems and engineer their world.
+Bethlehem’s call to action?
 "Join us to inspire and empower many more young women."

-Dr. Nancy Hafkin has been working to promote information and technology in Africa and other developing areas, with particular emphasis on gender, for four decades.
-She was chief of research in the program for women and development at the United Nations Economic Commission for Africa (ECA) in Addis Ababa, Ethiopia— the first international women and development program in the world.
-She subsequently headed the ECA program to Promote Information Technology for Development in Africa, where she worked to establish the African Information Society Initiative that promoted the importance of information technology to African governments.
+Dr. Nancy Hafkin has been working to promote information technology in Africa and other developing areas, with a particular emphasis on gender, for four decades.
+She was Chief of Research in the Women and Development Program at the United Nations Economic Commission for Africa in Ethiopia— the first international program of its kind in the world.
+The National Museum of Computing in Bletchley Park (UK) features a poster of Nancy and her work in its new Women in Computing Gallery that aims to inspire more girls to take up computing as a career.